Gun laws in Massachusetts: Firearm storage

-There is no penalty under the law for police authorities who fail to abide by the statute, however, and many police departments have effectively nullified the 1 year requirement in practice, effectively turning this holding period in which the owner can transfer these firearms into outright confiscation.
-This is accomplished by improperly selling the firearms to a dealer, or by placing the firearms into storage facilities that charge storage fees so high as to make retrieving the weapons prohibitive, then making no effort to inform the weapon owner of these fees.
-Within a short time the weapons are then sold by the storage facility to pay costs, the police department receiving some money in return.
-Efforts to sue police departments for damages have been rejected by the courts there is no private right of action under Mass.
-Gen. Laws ch.
+There is no penalty under the law for police authorities who fail to abide by the one-year provision of the statute, however, and many police departments have effectively nullified the one-year requirement in practice, effectively turning this holding period, during which the owner could transfer the firearms to someone else, into outright confiscation.
+This is accomplished by improperly selling the firearms to a dealer, or by placing the firearms into storage facilities that charge storage fees so high as to make retrieving the firearms prohibitive, then making no effort to inform the firearm owner of these fees.
+Within a short time, the firearms are then sold by the storage facility to pay costs, the police department receiving some money in return.
+Efforts to sue police departments for damages have been rejected by the courts there is no private right of action under Massachusetts General Laws ch.
 140, § 129D (see Mirsky v.
-Barkas, 2011 WL 2371879, at *5-6 (Mass.
-Super.
-Ct.
-Jan.
-31, 2011)).
-The plaintiff in the above entitled action showed that the Quincy Police willfully violated the statute after having brought civil action upon the restoration of his state license.
+Barkas, 2011 WL 2371879, at *5-6 [Massachusetts Superior Court January 31, 2011]).
+The plaintiff in the above entitled action showed that the Quincy Police Department willfully violated the statute, after having brought civil action upon the restoration of his state license.

 Also, gun license holders may encounter licensing issues when moving from one town to another.
 While one city or town police chief may have issued a license, the chief of police in the city or town where the license holder may move does not have to authorize it, and may require that guns be surrendered.
 If a gun license is not authorized, and the police determine that the resident also holds a license in a different state, they may contact law enforcement in that state and inform them of the action, which could lead to the loss of the out-of-state license as well.